jacoblearned/kitchen-pulumi/examples/aws/serverless-rest-api-lambda/README.md

 * `aws:region` - our desired AWS region, `us-east-1`
 * `serverless-rest-api-lambda:api_response_text` - the response string that our API will return.
 For now it will be "default".

-Since we're using Node.js, let's download the `@pulumi/pulumi` and `@pulumi/awsx` Node packages listed in our `package.json` that our project depends on:
+Since we're using Node.js, let's download the `@pulumi/pulumi` and `@pulumi/awsx` Node packages that our project depends on as listed in our `package.json`:

 ```
 $ npm install